prometheus/compliance/alert_generator/specification.md

 1. When it first went into `inactive` state.
 2. The difference between current evaluation time and the last time the `inactive` alert was sent to the Alertmanager is more than `ResendDelay` _AND_ the difference between current evaluation time and `ResolvedAt` is less than 15 minutes _AND_ there is no new active alert (`pending` or `firing` state alert) with the same labels.

-This implies that the `inactive` alert MUST be sent continuously with a fixed interval until
+This implies that the `inactive` alert MUST be sent continuously with a fixed interval until 15 minutes after the `ResolvedAt` of the alert, or until a new alert is created with the same labels.

-15 minutes after the `ResolvedAt` of the alert, or until a new alert is created with the same labels.
+`ResendDelay` acts as a minimum interval while the actual interval MUST be the first >0 multiple of the group interval that is more than or equal to `ResendDelay`.

 ### Payload Format to Send Alerts to Alertmanager
 The alerts MUST be sent in the following JSON format to the alertmanager